BrightspaceUI/core/mixins/localize-mixin.md

 }
 ```

 Always provide language resources for base languages (e.g. `en`, `fr`, `pt`, etc.).
-That way, if the user prefers a regional language (e.g. `fr-ca`) that isn't recognized, it can fall back to the base language.
+That way, if the user prefers a regional language (e.g. `pt-br`) that isn't recognized, it can fall back to the base language.

-### Static vs. Async Resources
+### Static vs. Dynamic Resources

-For components with local resources, use the `LocalizeStaticMixin` and implement a `static` `resources` getter that returns the local resources.
-To get resources asynchronously, use the `LocalizeMixin` and implement `getLocalizeResources` as an `async` method.
+For components with local resources, use the `LocalizeStaticMixin` and implement a `static` `resources` getter that returns the local resources synchronously.
+To get resources asynchronously, use the `LocalizeDynamicMixin` and implement a `static` `config` getter that returns details about where to find your resources.

+It is also possible to implement your own `getLocalizeResources` method to get your resources manually.
+However, this method is outdated and discouraged.

 #### Example 1: Static Resources